Speech Language Pathology Clinic & Stuttering Therapy

 Canada Revenue Agency (CRA) has recognized stuttering as a disability entitling taxpayers to a tax credit of $7,196 (2010).
 To apply for this credit, download a T2201 form from the Canada Revenue Agency website, or obtain the form from your nearest taxation office.

 Ottawa Association of People Who Stutter: Ottawa Support group fo people who stutter (by and for people who stutter).
-Organizes biweekly meetings (on Thursdays between 7-8pm), location: Perley-Rideau Veteran Centre.
+Organizes monthly meetings on Wednesday evenings between 7-8:30 p.m.
+Location, Minto Sports complex on the University of Ottawa campus; 40 Templeton Ave.

 Association des bègues du Canada (in French only)